vineeth357/Banking-System/README.md

 # Simple-Banking-System
-This is a simple python project using SQL as storing database
+This is a simple python project using SQL as database